b00tc4mp/eurofirms-bootcamp-202502/staff/mario-garcia/project/doc/README.md

 - Search information
 - Share any experience
 - Value trearments and doctors
-- Request information to the Post's Owner
+- Request information to the experience's Owner
-- Report any false post
+- Report any false experience

+[v0.1]
 - Block users

-Admin (User) [v0.1]
+Admin (User)
+- Remove any experience

+[v0.1]
 - Lock and Unlock to any user
 - View reports